dr-matt-smith/pandoc-thesis-template/00_chapters/chapter1_introduction.md

 (Thanks to Lokikaze for publishing this image on [Deviant Art](http://lokikaze.deviantart.com/art/Octo-Dog-MSPaint-186013612))

-## Citation in fiugure caption
-This is how you insert figures using markdown.
-Also how to insert citations copied over from your bibliography manager (I specifically used Pandoc Citations in Papers).

-![Interphase and the different stages of mitosis.
-Figure from [@Walczak:2010uk]. \label{mitosis} ](03_figures/introduction/mitosis_Walczak.pdf)

-See Figure \ref{mitosis} for a schematic illustration.

 You need to insert empty lines at the end of each section.....